Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards: Line-Pieces in Higher Dimensions

-Since $1/e^k$ is the percentage of squares hit by a line-rook in $k$ dimensions, then, the expected percentage of safe squares for line-queens in the $k$ dimensions is simply the expected percentage of safe squares for line-rooks multiplied by the expected percentage of safe squares for line-bishops.
-Then, for line-queens, the expected percentage of safe squares is simply the expected proportion of safe squares for a line-bishop divided by $e^{k}$.
+When we apply Lemma 2.1, we find that the additional $kn$ attacked spaces contribute a factor of $1/e^k$.
+Then, for line-queens, the expected percentage of safe spaces is simply the expected proportion of safe spaces for a line-bishop divided by $e^{k}$.
 We show $k=3$ as an example below: